Updated July 2024

 Leonard says looking at an employee’s social cues and body language can tell you a lot about how they’re feeling on a day-to-day basis.

-You should ask yourself, “Who’s engaged?” and “Who’s looking at their phone all day?”
-Leonard said.
+“Who’s engaged?
+Who’s looking at their phone all day?”
+Leonard asked.
 “Who is laughing with friends?
 Who has a pep in their step, and who is like slugging around the office and staring down?”

 You can also look for patterns among disengaged employees or those who seem to be struggling with their workload.
 Pay attention to what type of language and tone your employees use when they talk about work-related topics and if that changes over time, too.
 Is their affect positive and excited about a task?
 Or do they seem annoyed and are procrastinating finishing a relatively minor task?

 Address the body language and social cues, and ask the employees what’s going on.
-Make sure you do it with care and “100% empathy,” Leonard says.
+Make sure you do it with care and “100% empathy,” Leonard advises.
 Your employees should feel connected enough to you that they will share what’s making them feel a certain way.
 That leads to…

 Conduct employee interviews